Taku3939/LiveCSharp/README.md

 # LiveCSharp
-This is Tcp rest APi Server.
+This is Tcp rest API Server.
 ## Project info

  `./LiveServer`     : Server project for live <br>